Practical Continuous-variable Quantum Key Distribution with Feasible Optimization Parameters

 \subsection{Feasible operational process for the proposed optimization method}

-The feasible optimization scheme for the proposed method in a CV-QKD system can be shown in Fig.~\ref{fig1}.
-Firstly, we obtain system parameters $\{T, \xi, \eta, v_{el}\}$ and choose an appropriate \textbf{H}.
-Usually, we choose the range of $V_A$ from 0 to 100 \cite{r38}, and we expect $\beta$ to be as large as possible, e.g. $\beta\in[0.8,1]$.
-Thus, the SNR range can be roughly estimate, and the corresponding \textbf{H} can be preliminarily chosen.
+The feasible optimization scheme for the proposed method in a CV-QKD system is shown in Fig.~\ref{fig1}.
+First, we obtained the system parameters $\{T, \xi, \eta, v_{el}\}$ and chose an appropriate \textbf{H}.
+Usually, we choose the range of $V_A$ from 0 to 100 \cite{r38}, and we expect $\beta$ to be as large as possible, e.g., $\beta\in[0.8,1]$.
+Thus, the SNR range can be roughly estimated, and the corresponding \textbf{H} can be preliminarily chosen.
 For a CV-QKD system with a relatively stable environment, $T, \xi, \eta, v_{el}$ should change slowly in a period of time, which can be measured and updated in real time for each data block.
-Secondly, we obtain the numerical relation of $FER-V_A$ by curve fitting for the chosen matrix \textbf{H}.
+Second, we obtained the numerical relation of $FER-V_A$ via curve fitting for the chosen \textbf{H}.
 Based on the specific performance of data reconciliation and error correction, $f_{FER}(V_A)$ can be obtained experimentally.
-Finally, we substitute $f_{FER}(V_A)$ into Eqs.~(\ref{eq2}) and ~(\ref{eq4}) to obtain the comprehensive function of SKR on $V_A$, based on which the optimal modulation variance $V_A^{opt}$ can be accordingly estimated.
+Finally, we substituted $f_{FER}(V_A)$ into Eqs.~(\ref{eq2}) and ~(\ref{eq4}) to obtain the comprehensive function of SKR on $V_A$, based on which the optimal modulation variance $V_A^{opt}$ can be accordingly estimated.

-In the following, we detailly introduce the method to obtain the numerical relation of $f_{FER}(V_A)$.
-In homodyne detection, the same system parameters as in Ref.\cite{r24,r39} are employed to generate the raw data numerically.
-The transmission distance is set as $L$=50$km$, and $\eta$=0.606, $\xi$=0.005, $v_{el}$=0.041, $T=10^{-\alpha L/10}$ with $\alpha$=0.2$dB/km$.
-The degree distribution function with $R$=0.1 as in Ref.\cite{r30} is chosen to generate the \textbf{H} using our own matrix generation method as in Ref.\cite{r40}. $f_{FER}(V_A)$ is directly determined by SNR and \textbf{H}.
+In the following, we introduce in detail the method to obtain the numerical relation of $f_{FER}(V_A)$.
+In homodyne detection, the same system parameters as in Ref. \cite{r24,r39} are employed to numerically generate raw data.
+The transmission distance was set as $L$=50 $km$, $\eta$=0.606, $\xi$=0.005, $v_{el}$=0.041, $T=10^{-\alpha L/10}$ with $\alpha$=0.2 $dB/km$.
+The degree distribution function with $R$=0.1 as in Ref. \cite{r30} was chosen to generate the \textbf{H} using our own matrix generation method as in Ref. \cite{r40}. $f_{FER}(V_A)$ was directly determined by the SNR and \textbf{H}.
 Thus, with different \textbf{H}, different results will be obtained.